guildai/guild.ai/pages/docs/intro.md

 ^ Fashion-MNIST dataset used in examples below

-## Guild projects
+## Projects

-A Guild project is a standard TensorFlow or Keras source code project that contains a file named `guild.yml` in the root directory.
+Guild features are be enabled for a TensorFlow or Keras project by adding a file named `guild.yml` to the project root directory.
 We refer to `guild.yml` as a project [Guild file](term:guild-file).

 Guild files supplement TensorFlow and Keras projects.
 You often don't need to modify your project source files to take advantage of Guild